-Whether or not you decide to use a Realtor®, there are two predominant ways to determine a home’s value: an appraisal and a comparative market analysis.
-What you should expect to learn through either process is the approximate value of your home.
-The reality is that until your home actually sells, there is no precise way to determine exactly what your home is worth.
+There are two predominant ways to determine a home’s fair market value: an appraisal and a comparative market analysis.
+What you should expect to learn through either process is the approximate value of your home if it were to sell today.
+However, the reality is that until your home actually sells, there is no way to determine exactly what your home will fetch on the open market!
 In the business, we say that your home is worth exactly what someone pays for it.
 An appraiser will tell you that a home’s value is equal to an amount agreed to between an able and willing buyer and an able and willing seller, when neither person is unduly influenced by outside forces.

 The most common method used by Realtors® to determine the sales price of your home is a comparative (or competitive) market analysis (CMA).
 A CMA is an estimated value of your home, based on the sales price and similar attributes of other properties in the area.
 CMAs may be less precise than appraisals, but they are generally a reliable method for determining the asking price of your home.

 It will also help if, with your Realtor®, you look at other comparable homes currently on the market in your area and compare their similarities and differences.
+Are they in a similar condition to yours?
+How are the locations different?
+Do they have the same features as yours?
 This will help you decide the list price of your home, and help you see exactly who you may be competing against for that perfect buyer.

 Mary Pope-Handy’s knowledge of the needs of her clients has enabled her to become a highly respected Realtor®.
 She helped me find a home that fit my needs in a very short period of time.
 It has been a pleasure working with her.